You are currently viewing Registration of VAT and Excise Taxes in the UAE

-Registration of VAT and Excise Taxes in UAE
+Registration of VAT and Excise Taxes in the UAE

 Expected Revenue

-Introduction of the taxes in the UAE is expected to diversify further sources of government revenues.
-The VAT will be at the rate of 5 % and it is expected to generate US dollars 3.24bn (1DHs =0.27 US$) during the first year.
+The introduction of the taxes in the UAE is expected to diversify further sources of government revenue.
+The VAT will be at the rate of 5% and it is expected to generate US dollars 3.24bn (1DHs =0.27 US$) during the first year.

 Tax Procedures Law

-Earlier, UAE had issued the Tax Procedures Law (TPL) under federal law number (7) of 2017 which details administration and implementation of taxes in UAE.
-The only taxes expected immediately are VAT and Excise taxes.
+Earlier, the UAE had issued the Tax Procedures Law (TPL) under federal law number (7) of 2017, which details the administration and implementation of taxes in the UAE.
+The only taxes expected immediately are VAT and excise taxes.
 Other taxes may be introduced later.

 TPL also lists the obligations and rights of taxpayers under the tax laws.
-Generally, the TPL is a guide for the operations of the taxes in UAE from the FTA and taxpayer’s perspectives.
+Generally, the TPL is a guide for the operations of the taxes in the UAE from the FTA and taxpayer perspectives.
 The relationship between the FTA and the taxpayer is guided by the TPL.

 According to the agreements between the Gulf Cooperation Council (GCC), other member countries are expected to launch their taxes soon.
 This will be to diversify the government revenue base and stem unfair competition in the region.

-The introduction of the taxes in GCC is expected to have a direct and indirect effect on East Africans.
+The introduction of the taxes in the GCC is expected to have direct and indirect effects on East Africans.

 Feel free to send us questions or topics on tax and investments in Kenya that you would wish to be covered in this Website.